V-Sekai/world/00_ingest_validate.md

 ### Output

-1. Output Godot Scene
+1. Godot Scene

-Before the game client/server architecture is sound, we need to be able to push an asset to a service with sanitization and validation.
+The goal of this prototype is to push an asset to a service with sanitization and validation.
 This service will separate the Node3D, colliders, and skeletons.
 Then, the game server pulls those elements in.